lucas-rodrigues-goes/framework-dnd/docs/planned/COMBAT PROFICIENCIES.md

 ### Cleaving
 - Proficiency: You gain the cleave ability, which allows you to attack multiple targets, at the cost of precision, you can attack 2 adjacent targets at a penalty of -5, or 3 targets at a -7 penalty.
 - Expertise: The penalty is reduced to -3 for 2 targets, and -5 for 3 targets.

+### Sentinel
+- Proficiency: When you land an opportunity attack, the target's movement is reduced to 0.
+- Expertise: You can make opportunity attacks even if the enemy is disengaging.

 ### Medium Armor
 - Expertise: Your dexterity bonus limit while wearing medium armor is raised from +2 to +3.